 Once you retrieve this information, Kensa can produce an MCS-compliant quotation and confirm the equipment requirements and prices to you or your client.

-It’s important that you complete a no-fee contract for any sub-contractors, such as groundwork specialists, and return this to Kensa.
+It’s important that you complete a no-fee contract and risk assessments for any sub-contractors, such as groundwork specialists, and return this to Kensa.

 Upon installation, Kensa’s guidelines need to be followed.
 It is important that:

-A dimensioned map of the ground array installation is drawn and returned to Kensa, with all service pipes marked where known.
+A dimensioned map of the ground array installation is drawn with all service pipes marked where known and returned to Kensa, or borehole designs should be followed and drilling logs returned to Kensa.

 A suitable purge pump is used (i.e. a Clarke SPE1200SS Purge Pump).